 Was the training really a success?
 Was the sales result fact or fiction?

-Read the full article in Training Industry.
+Get data interpretation tips in the full article in Training Industry.